Science is Authentic and Substantial

 9. Diffusion of information, and lack of double-blind testing.
 If the participants exchange information about the experiment the experimental data is no longer supportive.

-Accurate Data in Physics
+Science Requires Accurate Data

 Say we wanted to prove that the speed of light is truly a constant.
 The speed of light has been measured at 299,792,458 m/s.
 If this measurement is accurate to eight decimal points, then we know that the speed of light is a constant only to eight places.